 This is another example of a filter that prevents copying of the common Microsoft Office documents to/from the removable drive, while allows their use if they are already present on the C: drive.

-This filter applies to all files located on any drive other than C:.
-If you enable this filter by assigning the No access attribute to it, it would prevent copying any file to/from any drive other than C:.
-If, instead, you assign the Read-only attribute to the filter, it would allow opening or copying files from the removable drives, but prevent copying file to them.
+This means that if you enable this filter by assigning the No access attribute to it, it would prevent opening or copying any file to/from any drive other than C:.
+If, instead, you assign the Read-only attribute to the filter, it would allow opening or copying files from the removable drives, but prevent copying files to them.